synyx/sybil/README.md

 =====

 A project to illuminate and inform the people in the office(s).
-Uses WS2812 LED Strips connected to Tinkerforge bricks.
+Uses WS2812 LED Strips and AZ943-1CH-5DE relays connected to Tinkerforge bricks.

 This project is under heavy development and further documentation is forthcoming.